-Q. Which version of the Cisco CLI Analyzer should I use?

-For the best experience, we recommend running the latest version of the Cisco CLI Analyzer.
-Check the Software Download area to ensure that you have installed the current version.
-Starting with version 3.7.1, the Cisco CLI Analyzer uses a new authentication method.
-All other functionality remains the same, so we recommend discontinuing use of any previous versions.

-- You can still install and run earlier versions, but functionality will be limited. - You will be able to connect directly to a device via SSH. - You won't be able to use the diagnostic or analytical tools, or any other feature that requires you to log in (such as File Analysis, System Diagnostics, or Case Management). - To ensure proper functionality, check the settings for your firewall or proxy server to confirm that the correct hosts are permitted. - Q. Why does ASA Traceback Decoder state that the crash.txt file cannot be found? - A. If your ASA appears to have crashed and rebooted, ASA Traceback Decoder might state that the crash.txt file cannot be found.
+- Q. Which version of the Cisco CLI Analyzer should I use? - A. For the best experience, we recommend running the latest version of the Cisco CLI Analyzer.
+Check the Software Download area to ensure that you have installed the current version. - Starting with version 3.7.1, the Cisco CLI Analyzer uses a new authentication method.
+All other functionality remains the same, so we recommend discontinuing use of any previous versions. - You can still install and run earlier versions, but functionality will be limited. - You will be able to connect directly to a device via SSH. - You won't be able to use the diagnostic or analytical tools, or any other feature that requires you to log in (such as File Analysis, System Diagnostics, or Case Management). - To ensure proper functionality, check the settings for your firewall or proxy server to confirm that the correct hosts are permitted. - Check the version information to ensure that you install the version of the application that works with your system hardware.